 Types of Statements the Government Must Disclose

-The Government is required to disclose any type of oral or written prior statement made by a witness that relates directly to the witness’s testimony at the defendant’s trial.
+The Government must disclose any oral or written prior statement made by a witness that relates directly to the witness’s testimony.
 A statement may be more than a written statement signed by the witness.
-A statement may include:

 - A verbatim recording or transcription of a witness’s oral statements.

 - Any witness statement taken or recorded in front of a Grand Jury.

 - Other statements, such as the Government’s notes of a witness interview.

 At this time, it is unclear whether the Government must disclose other notes, summaries, or reports made by the officers at the time an oral statement is made by a witness.
 This is important because depending on the circumstances and facts, these materials may qualify as statements themselves or influence the witness’s statement.